Township (Canada): Ontario

-In Ontario, there are both geographic townships and township municipalities.
-Geographic townships are the original historical administrative subdivisions surveyed and established primarily in the 1800s.
-They are used primarily for geographic purposes, such as land surveying, natural resource exploration and tracking of phenomena such as forest fires or tornados, but are not political entities.
-Township municipalities, also called "political townships", are areas that have been incorporated with municipal governments, and are a lower-tier municipality (if located in a county or regional municipality, i.e. in Southern Ontario) or single-tier municipality (if located in a district, i.e. in Northern Ontario).
+In Ontario, two uses of the term township have evolved.

+Geographic townships are the original historical administrative subdivisions surveyed and established, i.e., opened up to colonial settlement, primarily in the 1800s.
+They are no longer political or administrative entities, but are used as geographic descriptors, such as land descriptions on deeds (i.e., in land registry records), and in land surveying, natural resource exploration and tracking of phenomena such as forest fires or tornados.
+The location of rural property in particular is often specified by stating its geographic township, plus Concession and Lot number within that township (see land survey systems in Canada).

+There are approximately 2500 geographic townships in Ontario.

+Township municipalities, also called "political townships", are areas that have been incorporated with municipal governments.
+They are a lower-tier municipality (if located in a county or regional municipality, e.g., in Southern Ontario) or single-tier municipality (if located in a district, for instance in Northern Ontario).

-A township municipality may consist of a portion of one or more geographic townships united as a single entity with a single municipal administration.
+A township municipality may therefore consist of a portion of one or more geographic townships united as a single entity with a single municipal administration.
 Often rural counties are subdivided into townships.
 In some places, usually if the township is in a county rather than in a regional municipality, the head of a political township may be called a "reeve", not a mayor.
 However, the distinction is changing as many rural townships are replacing the title with "mayor" to reduce confusion.
 A few townships keep both titles and designate "mayor" as the head of the municipal council and use "reeve" to denote the representative to the upper tier (usually county) council.

-The term "geographic township" is also used in reference to former political townships that were abolished or superseded as part of municipal government restructuring.
+The term "geographic township" is also sometimes used in reference to former political townships that were abolished or superseded as part of municipal government restructuring, though technically speaking these may be broader than a single original geographic township as originally surveyed.

 Quebec

-In Quebec, townships are called cantons in French and can also be political and geographic, similar to Ontario although the geographic use is not used much or at all.
+In Quebec, townships are called cantons in French and can also be political and geographic, similar to Ontario, although the geographic use is no longer current.
 They were introduced after the British Conquest, primarily as a surveying unit.
-They were designated and cover most of the unattributed territory in Eastern Quebec and what is now known as the Eastern Townships and later used in surveying the Outaouais and Saguenay-Lac-Saint-Jean regions.
+They were designated and cover most of the then-unattributed territory in Eastern Quebec, in particular what is now known as the Eastern Townships as well as the Outaouais and Saguenay-Lac-Saint-Jean regions.

 Townships often served as the territorial basis for new municipalities, but township municipalities are no different from other types such as parish or village municipalities.